Sigma Derby

-After the closing of the New Frontier Hotel and Casino, there is only one remaining Sigma Derby machine in Las Vegas.
+After the closing of the New Frontier Hotel and Casino, there’s only one remaining Sigma Derby machine in Las Vegas.
 It is located at The D Las Vegas in Downtown Las Vegas.

 Atlantic City is home of one Sigma Derby type machine in the Tropicana hotel and casino, known as Royal Derby.

 Two new versions of a racing game similar to Sigma Derby made their debut at the G2E Conference in Las Vegas, NV in 2015.
 One was a prototype game called "Classic Derby," made by manufacturing company VSR Industries.
 Another was a game called Royal Derby, made by Slovenian gaming company Alfastreet.